 Each session will be 3 hours long.

 Resolutions for Debate will be the February topic for NSDA.

-Areas for International & National Extemp will be posted soon… rounds will alternate in areas.
+Areas for Foreign & Domestic Extemp are… rounds will alternate in areas.

 Open access to the Internet for research for all competitors in all events.
 Communication is limited to sharing speech docs or evidence with participants in the round.

 Overarching Tournament Rules

 The NSDA rule sets will govern the majority of our events.
 However, the Tournament Director reserves the right to modify consequences for rules violations in consideration of severity and intent.
 We will also reference the new Alternative Punishment from NSDA.